coderefinery/manuals/instructor-intro.md

   HackMD.
 You might take a few minutes to screenshare HackMD and after each exercise session, after each break, after each episode, and at the end of each day.

+- "Stop screenshare" instead of letting the other person start and take it from you.
+Or, the broadcaster switching the scene.
+Never do "stop screenshare".

 - Forgetting to screenshare the HackMD during Q&A time (this is the most important way learners know it is active, and thus feel a